liammcluckie/Cook-House/README.md

 - **Frequent Visitor Goals**

     a.
-As a frequent visitor, I want to be able to leave reviews on hosts past supper clubs that I've attended.
+As a frequent visitor, I want to be able to create my own supper club evenings easily whilst adding all the necessary details specific to my event.

     b.
-As a frequent visitor, I want to be able to create my own supper club evenings easily whilst adding all the necessary details specific to my event.
+As a frequent visitor, I want to be able to manage my own posts either by editing or deleting them.

     c.
-As a frequent visitor, I want to be able to manage my own posts either by editing or deleting them.

-    d.
 As a frequent visitor, I want using the website to have a good community feel through active and regular user activity.

 ---